jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 requirements that they need (e.g., how many machines, how many CPUs per machine, how much RAM).
 Then, it handles the resources on the cluster and ensures that these resources are always available.
-If something goes down, kubernetes will try to automatically bring it back up.
+If something goes down, Kubernetes will try to automatically bring it back up.

 Kubernetes can only manage the computing resources that it is given.
 This means that it generally can **not** create new resources on its